Frequently Asked Questions

 - How is Housing and Residence Life addressing increasing enrollment to ensure that as many new students as possible receive the benefit of on-campus living?

-All traditional and suite style* beds are designated first-year beds and only released after new first-year and new transfer students are assigned.
-In addition, Housing and Residence Life reserves beds for new transfer and new grad students.
+All traditional and most suite style beds are designated first-year beds and only released after new first-year and new transfer students are assigned.
+In addition, Housing and Residence Life reserves some beds for new transfer and new grad students.

 - How does the application process for current students work?